jddeguia/storetransactionanalysis/README.md

 - We then create mart models which is specifically used to answer our questions

 The following mart models we're used to answer the following questions
+> Top 10 stores per transacted amount

+This is answered by mart_dim_store_transacted_amounts

+> Top 10 products sold

+This is answered by mart_dim_products_sold

+> Average transacted amount per store typology and country

+This is answered by mart_dim_average_transacted_amount_store_typology and mart_dim_average_transacted_amount_store_country

+> Percentage of transactions per device type

+This is answered by mart_dim_transaction_percentage_per_device_type

+> Average time for a store to perform its 5 first transactions

+This is answered by mart_dim_average_transaction_time_performance

+Go to store_transaction_analysis folder to see the results from these marts.
+The results are on the README file